Language selection

 The Executing/Implementing Agency is responsible for awarding the contract and is typically the buyer, rather than the IDB.
 Project procurement represents the majority share of procurement opportunities.

-Successful firms should first prepare a long-term business development plan by using publically available information including Country Strategies.
+Successful firms should first prepare a long-term business development plan by using publicly available information including Country Strategies.
 Firms should also consult the IDB's Monthly Operational Summary (MOS) for the status of projects while they are in the IDB lending pipeline.

 While projects are being prepared, firms should consult IDB project pages, which include procurement plans and other project-related information.
 Successful firms track projects early in the project cycle, and maintain relationships with key IDB sector specialists and with Implementing Agencies in BMCs.